montysecurity/linper/README.md

 - gtfobins/ - directory containing (possibly modified) snippets of code from [gtfobins](https://gtfobins.github.io/) as I am working on integrating them into the overall script
 - powershell/ - placeholder for the eventual winper

+## features

+- enumerate programs that can be used to execute a reverse shells and ways to make the persist a reboot
+- automatically install reverse shells with all the required syntax, redirection, and pipes to minimize printing errors to screen or interrupting normal functions and processes
+- look through /etc/shadow for non-system accounts
+- support for a stealth mode and the ability to clean up after itself
+- place a function in ~/.bashrc to intercept and exfil sudo passwords

 ## usage

 ### enumerating binaries for persistence